danlm/Nial-dev/BuildNial/README.md

                       the core cpabilities.
 QNial7.txt          - builds the standard V7 nial
-allfeatures.txt     - builds all the features that are not commented out using #.
+allfeatures.txt     - builds all the features that are not commented out using #. win_allfeaures.txt  - builds a Windows version with all applicable fearures

 #Building a specific Package